Brandon Miller NBA Preview vs. the Heat

-The Charlotte Hornets, with Brandon Miller, hit the court versus the Miami Heat at 7:00 PM ET on Monday.
+The Charlotte Hornets, Brandon Miller included, take on the Miami Heat on Wednesday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.